 G is for Gloves

-It’s hardly a tip but you need a pair of rubber gloves if you want to protect your hands during cleaning.
-I also have a bag of thin disposable ones which are brilliant for hand-staining tasks like polishing shoes or peeling boiled beetroot.
+It’s hardly a tip but you need a pair of rubber gloves if you want to protect your hands during cleaning, polishing shoes or peeling beetroot.

 H is for Habit

 Get into the habit of being tidy all of the time.
-Put things away after you’ve used them, wash-up as you go when cooking, put things into the recycling when they’re empty (not back on the shelf), hang clothes back on their hanger, hang up your coat.
-Simple stuff.
-Looks and feels great.
+Put things away after you’ve used them.
+Wash-up as you cook.
+Pop things into the recycling when they’re empty (not back on the shelf).
+Hang up your coat and put clothes back on their hangers.
+It’s simple stuff that looks and feels great.

 I is for Ironing

-If you have a condensing tumble dryer don’t dispose of the water that’s collected in the condenser – this is distilled water and is perfect for use in irons and steam cleaners instead of hard tap water.
+If you have a tumble dryer save the water that’s collected in the condenser – this is distilled and perfect for use in irons and steam cleaners.

 J is for Jelly